RobertSpiri/REST-API/README.md

 Start the Data Base with mongod.exe

-Go to the folder with the project , open the bash and run the folowing
+Go to the folder with the project , open the bash from that folder and run the folowing
 ```
 mvn clean install -U